kikobangarang/One_Way_folder_synchronization/README.md

 * Logging: Records all synchronization activities, including file and directory creation, modification, and deletion, with timestamps.

 # Requirements
-Python 3.x, libraries used are included, no need for installation
+Python 3.x, libraries used are included, no need for installation.

 # Usage
 The script is executed from the command line with optional arguments to specify the source and replica folder paths, the path to the log file, and the synchronization period.